The Xometry app works best with JavaScript enabled!

 Yes, brass is safe to use for general engineering applications but is not recommended when coming into contact with acidic food (pH < 6).
 Brass is toxic to some microscopic organic life due to the negative effect of copper ions on various microscopic living organisms.
 Brass can also prompt an allergic reaction in persons with skin sensitivity.

-Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free, no-obligation quote.
+We hope you enjoyed learning all about brass with us, and found the answers to any questions you may have had about this interesting metal alloy.
+If you're working on a manufacturing project, Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
+Get started by uploading your files to get a free, no-obligation quote.

 Disclaimer